Provider

 Lazy Loading

 Lazy providers defer instantiation until the dependency is actually accessed.
-This can improve startup performance and enable circular dependency resolution.
+This improves startup performance by avoiding initialization of expensive services until they’re needed.

 }